MariaTerzieva/online-book-library/README.md

 * First clone this repository to your machine

+* Install imagemagick if you don't have it with `sudo apt-get install libmagickwand-dev imagemagick` on Ubuntu-based machines and `brew install imagemagick` for Mac

 * Next run `bundle install` to install the gems

 * Run `rake db:migrate`